FourthOf5/react-progress-pie/README.md

-# tailwind-pie-chart
+# react-progress-pie
-A React Pie Chart component made with tailwind-css
+A React Progress pie-bar component made with tailwind-css